 Okay, so, you want to learn how to install and play Minecraft on your shiny new Chromebook.
 Let us just tell you right now that it’s possible.
 And it’s pretty easy.
 Let’s get mining.

-Chromebooks are a great deal as they’re a cheap laptop that have decent processing power.
+Chromebooks are a great deal as they’re a cheap laptop that has decent processing power.
 It depends on the hardware and setup, as well as processing power- we wrote a separate article to find out if your Chromebook can run Minecraft or not.
 Well, that depends on the specific make and model of your Chromebook.

-In this guide we’ll go over some basic hardware requirements that your Chromebook must have, as well as a step-by-step guide that’ll have you mining for Diamond in a jiffy on your new Chromebook.
+In this guide, we’ll go over some basic hardware requirements that your Chromebook must have, as well as a step-by-step guide that’ll have you mining for Diamond in a jiffy on your new Chromebook.

-Last updated: 2/24/2017.
+Last updated: 4/24/2017.
 This guide has been constantly updated throughout 2016 and 2017 to provide you with the most up-to-date information.
 So don’t be worried about outdated information.
-Everything following in this guide should be working and up-to-date.
+Everything following this guide should be working and up-to-date.
 If you find a problem, please let me know in the comments and the guide will be updated to reflect any changes.

 If you find this guide useful, please consider sharing it.
 Let’s get started.

 Choosing and Buying a Chromebook to play Minecraft

 A lot of people buy a Chromebook just for the sole purpose of playing Minecraft, believe it or not.
 You’d be surprised.
 These machines can run Minecraft pretty decently even if they’re powered by Intel HD graphics.
 The graphics processor is indeed onboard and integrated, but it has enough power to run Minecraft at playable frame rates.